Edward Pakenham, 2nd Baron Longford

-Edward Michael Pakenham, 2nd Baron Longford (1 April 1743 – 3 June 1792) was an Irish sailor and landowner.
+Captain Edward Michael Pakenham, 2nd Baron Longford (1 April 1743 – 3 June 1792) was a Royal Navy officer and politician.

 Early life

 Pakenham was the son of Thomas Pakenham, 1st Baron Longford and Elizabeth Cuffe, 1st Countess of Longford.
 His parents had seven children, including Sir Thomas Pakenham, a Royal Navy officer.

 His father was the eldest son and heir of Edward Pakenham MP of Pakenham Hall (son of Sir Thomas Pakenham) and Margaret Bradestan (daughter and heiress of John Bradestan).
 His mother was the daughter and sole heiress of Michael Cuffe MP (second son and sole heir of Francis Cuffe), and Frances (née Sandford) Cuffe (a daughter of Henry Sandford of Castlereagh).

 Longford was educated at Kilkenny College and joined the Royal Navy at the age of sixteen.

 Career

 He served during the Seven Years' War taking part in naval engagements off the coasts of West Africa and North America.
 He was captured by the Spanish near the end of the war and held for over a year.
 After he returned home following the Treaty of Paris he briefly represented County Longford in the Irish House of Commons between 1765 and 1766.

 In 1776, he inherited his father's title and seat in the Irish House of Lords.
 In January 1778 he returned to active service during the American War of Independence, serving in the English Channel and Mediterranean Sea.
 He returned home in 1782 having earned around £5,000 in prize money.